Raipur: Legislative assembly and state agencies

 Raipur is a Lok Sabha/Parliamentary constituency in central Chhattisgarh.
 Raipur's Lok Sabha seat is unreserved.
-Sunil Kumar Soni of BJP is the current Member of Parliament, Lok Sabha from the city.
+Brijmohan Agrawal of BJP is the current Member of Parliament, Lok Sabha from the city.
 There are seven Vidhan Sabha seats in Raipur district, including three in Raipur City, one in Raipur Rural and three in Outer Tehsils.

 Economy

 Raipur, being the capital city of Chhattisgarh, has attracted large amounts of industrial development.
-As it is the state capital, the government and service sectors makes up a large part of the city's economy and workforce.
-Manufacturing industries are also well developed in the city, with a large number of industrial zones.
+As it is the state capital, the government and service sectors make up a large part of the city's economy and workforce.
+Manufacturing industries are also well-developed in the city, with a large number of industrial zones.
 Raipur is also regarded as one of the best cities to do business.
-It is abundantly rich in mineral resources, and is among the biggest producers of steel and iron in the country.
-There are about 200 steel rolling mills, 195 sponge iron plants, at least 6 steel plants, 60 plywood factories, 35 ferro-alloy plants and 500 agro-industries in the city.
+It is abundantly rich in mineral resources and is among the biggest producers of steel and iron in the country.
+There are about 200 steel rolling mills, 195 sponge iron plants, at least 6 steel plants, 60 plywood factories, 35 ferro-alloy plants, and 500 agro-industries in the city.
 In addition, Raipur also has over 800 rice milling plants.

 Dalmia Cement (Bharat) is planning to set up an integrated cement manufacturing unit with a capacity of 2.5 million TPA in Raipur.
 A South Korean multinational Sung Ha Telecom is also planning to set up a plant in Naya Raipur.
 JSW Steel has a steel plant in Raipur.
 APL Apollo's in joint venture with a Singaporean company has planned a manufacturing plant in Raipur.
-Grasim Industries operates a cement plant at Rewan in Raipur.
+Grasim Industries operates a cement plant at Rawan in Raipur.
 Ambuja Cements has a plant in Bhatapara.
 In addition, Raipur has a large chemical plant which produces and supplies formalin all throughout the country.
 LPG bottling plants owned by Bharat Petroleum and Hindustan Petroleum are also in Raipur.
 Godavari - E - Mobility is planning to set up a manufacturing plant in the city as well.
 A heavy machinery plant of Jindal Group is in Raipur.

 Functioning as an information technology (IT) and cyber hub, a technology park in Chhattisgarh's new capital city Naya Raipur was built.
 Chhattisgarh State Industrial Development Corporation (CSIDC) will be developing a new industrial area in Tilda near Raipur to provide facilities for small and medium industries.
 Two new industrial parks for apparel and metal industries are coming up in Raipur.